COMPETITIVE GOVERNANCE

 The Healthcare - Medicines Sector is established.

-The purpose of the Health Care – Medicines Sector is to regulate medicine and medical devices.
+The purpose of the Health Care – Medicines Sector is to regulate medicines and medical devices.

-A 70% vote of the Sector 17 Sector Board and Rating System is required to ban the problematic use of any narrowly-specified substance that is declared to have a negative externality; vigorous attempts using Rating Floors and mitigation efforts must be attempted before any ban as determined by 60% of each of the Rating Systems of the complete Violent Crime Mitigation System; a 70% vote of the Judicial Sector is required to declare a substance to be a negative externality.
+A 70% vote of the Sector 17 Sector Board and Rating System is required to ban the problematic use of any narrowly specified substance that is declared to have a negative externality; vigorous attempts using Rating Floors and mitigation efforts must be made before any ban, as determined by 60% of each of the Rating Systems of the complete Violent Crime Mitigation System; a 70% vote of the Judicial Sector is required to declare a substance to be a negative externality.

 Sector 18.
 Financial